joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 ## Not validating 3rd-party accessibility claims

 You will at some point need to use 3rd-parties &mdash; such as agencies, vendors and software solutions.
-Many make quite bold claims about their make about their accessibility capability.
+Many make quite bold claims about their accessibility capability.

 ### Why the anti-pattern is bad

  While there are great partners and vendors out there, it's up to you to make sure you are taking the right steps to validate their claims.
-If you don't, you could find you have a significant risk introduced to your organisation.
+If you don't, you'll likely find significant risk has been introduced to your organisation.

 As mentioned before, it's particularly important to fact check claims vendors of overlay tools make about their ability to identify and fix accessibility issues.